SiliconLabs/wisun-br-linux/app_wsbrd_fuzz/README.md

   and release version.
 - `--fuzz` ignores CRC checks for UART packets, stubs the RNG for large polls (which are generally seeds or keys for cryptographic purposes), and removes some SPINEL size checks to help the fuzzer.
+The NVM is also disabled as when using `storage_prefix = -`.
 - `--capture-init` records the RCP initialization phase in a seperate file during capture.
 This helps the fuzzer explore the main loop rather than this restrictive phase.